Minnesota: Medical Marijuana Handbook

 Yes, Minnesota keeps track of their medical marijuna patients.

+Registration costs $200 or is discounted to $50 for those receiving Social Security disability benefits or those who are rated by the VA as disabled, among other.
 A patient's enrollment in the registry program shall only be denied if the patient:

 - does not have certification from a health care practitioner that they have been diagnosed with a qualifying medical condition;